 Compounded T4 and T3 Thyroid Medication

-This list of medications doesn't necessarily have a specific name but it's important for you to realize that your Doctor can write a prescription which contains any amount of T4 or T3 using a compounding pharmacy.
+This list of medications doesn’t necessarily have a specific name but it’s important for you to realize that your doctor can write a prescription that contains any amount of T4 or T3 using a compounding pharmacy.

-A compounding pharmacy is a special type of pharmacy (5) which can create medication combinations that normal pharmacies can't.
+A compounding pharmacy is a special type of pharmacy (5) that can create medication combinations that normal pharmacies can’t.

-Your Doctor can have your medication create using different inactive ingredients, they can change a prescription to be applied to your skin instead of being taken by mouth, and so on.
+Your doctor can have your medication created using different inactive ingredients, they can change a prescription to be applied to your skin instead of being taken by mouth, and so on.

 This is important for your thyroid for several reasons:

 The first has to do with the fact that your doctor can individually dose the amount of T4 and T3 based on what your body needs.

 NDT (Natural Desiccated Thyroid) comes in a set amount of 38mcg of T4 to 9mcg of T3 in each ‘grain’.